BaselAbujamous/clust/README.md

 2|Divide by the first value of the row
 3|Log2
 31|Set all values that are less than 1.0 to 1.0, then log2 (v1.7.0+)
-4|Subtract the mean of the row and then divide by its standard deviation 5|Divide by the total (sum) of the row
+4|Z-score: subtract the mean of the row and then divide by its standard deviation 5|Divide by the total (sum) of the row
 6|Subtract the mean value of the row
 7|Divide by the maximum value of the row